 It’s hard to narrow down exactly why you feel this way, but everything he does gets on your nerves.
-You haven’t seen eye-to-eye in a while and it’s not getting better.
+You haven’t seen eye-to-eye in a while, and it’s not improving.

 Meanwhile, your husband doesn’t understand why you keep complaining about the same things.
 He thinks you are too emotional sometimes, but you know there’s more to it.

 Following this, your following conversation with your husband could be different.
 If you’re looking for more clarity, look at the following examples.
 While these descriptions don’t cover all possible reasons why you can’t stand your husband anymore, you’ll gain better insight into their perspective.

 Top Reasons Why Women Can’t Stand and Resent Their Husbands

 He is Lazy and Doesn’t Help Around the House

 Both husbands and wives enjoy relaxation time.
 However, when there’s work to be done, husbands and wives tend to see things differently.

 Many younger couples split housework evenly compared to their older counterparts.
 However, some men are not interested in taking care of daily tasks.
 It’s not necessarily at the top of their minds, so when a wife feels things are in disarray, a husband may not be able to see that.

 You feel frazzled, and your husband is just chilling out.
 This results in nagging and even stronger resistance from your husband.
 You get the impression your husband is lazy and blind to the household needs.

 He is Not Involved When it Comes to Parenting